AkshaySJadhav/Kafka/Kafka_Kerbrose.md

 >test1
 >Test2
 ```
+"unselect" command can be used for removing the exported variable value.

 You need to pass the security protocol as we are on secure cluster, in this case "/tmp/producer.config" is holding the protocol details.

 ```